-Join us for a conversation with Amb.
-David Scheffer, the State Department’s first Ambassador-at-Large for War Crimes Issues, as he discusses the International Criminal Court, from the Court’s history to its more recent controversies.
-This event will take place Monday, December 7 at 12:00 PM ET.
+Thanks for joining us for a conversation with Amb.
+David Scheffer, the State Department’s first Ambassador-at-Large for War Crimes Issues, as he discussed the International Criminal Court, from the Court’s history to its more recent controversies.
+This event took place Monday, December 7 at 12:00 PM ET.

 - Amb.
 David Scheffer, former Ambassador-at-Large for War Crimes Issues and Professor, University of Chicago Law School;

 - Jamil N. Jaffer, Founder and Executive Director, National Security Institute

 - Dr. Louise Shelley, Founder and Executive Director, Terrorism Transnational Crime and Corruption Center

 - Ellen Laipson, Director of the Center for Security Policy Studies (moderator)

 David J. Scheffer is visiting senior fellow at the Council on Foreign Relations (CFR), with a focus on international law and international criminal justice.
 Scheffer is also the Tom A. Bernstein Genocide Prevention Fellow working with the Ferencz International Justice Initiative at the Simon-Skjodt Center for the Prevention of Genocide, U.S. Holocaust Memorial Museum, as well as Clinical Professor Emeritus and Director Emeritus of the Center for International Human Rights at Northwestern Pritzker School of Law in Chicago.
 From 2012 to 2018 he was the U.N.
 Secretary-General’s Special Expert on U.N.
 Assistance to the Khmer Rouge Trials.
 He is Vice-President of the American Society of International Law.